 The role of this IO is to inform and involve teachers and parents of typically developing children in efforts to promote more inclusive practices.
 This target will be met by creating a training toolkit with the title “Better together” that will be addressed to parents of children without SENDs and teachers in order to change negative attitudes and inform them about the benefits of coeducation.
 Children with SENDs and their parents will be directly involved in the development of the training material and they will share their personal stories promoting a positive model of diversity underpinning the positive contributions of every person in the learning process.

 Intellectual Disability Inclusion Advocacy toolkit

 This intellectual output is designed to support the implementation and exploitation of all other intellectual outputs by offering tools for advocacy.
 The Toolkit itself is tartgeting parent leaders and community educators that can use the tools for their own advocacy work towards the implementation of the PAT approach, a joyful inclusion approach focusing on the parents of PWID.
-The secondary target group of the Toolkit is decision makers at all levels of policy and practice with special focus on national and local level policy makers, school leaders and other leading practitioners, as well as labour market stakeholders.
-It will combine knowledge and experinece in education policy advocacy in general with the PAT approach creating an innovative toolkit not only by the innovative nature of the approach, but also by including tools and methodology that provides an opportunity for the policy maker to experience the power of joyful learning as well as putting themselves in the shoes of parents – either through their own role as a parent or the memories of being parented in their childhood.
+The secondary target group of the Toolkit is decision makers at all levels of policy and practice with a special focus on national and local level policymakers, school leaders and other leading practitioners, as well as labour market stakeholders.
+It will combine knowledge and experience in education policy advocacy in general with the PAT approach creating an innovative toolkit not only by the innovative nature of the approach but also by including tools and methodology that provide an opportunity for the policymaker to experience the power of joyful learning as well as putting themselves in the shoes of parents – either through their own role as a parent or the memories of being parented in their childhood.
 The Toolkit is aiming at policy change at primarily the level of the school and community, but also at higher levels, especially by the recognition of inclusion needs and catering for them.
 The Toolkit will be developed in English as an online tool and national versions will be created for Greece, Portugal and Hungary.